tub-rip/event_penguins/README.md

 ## Acknowledgements

 The evaluation for activity detection is largely inspired by [ActivityNet](https://github.com/activitynet/ActivityNet).
-We thank the authors for there excellent work.
+We thank the authors for their excellent work.

 ## Additional Resources